How to Achieve Zero Waste in Your Business

 Why Be a Zero Waste Business?

 Being a Zero Waste business has multiple benefits.
 Firstly, it can save your business the cost of waste management and disposal as well as the regulatory complications that can accompany emissions and waste generation.
 Secondly, you can brand and market your business as a “Green Business.”
-These days, more people are becoming environmentally conscious.
-Customers want to see tangible proof of environmentally responsible operation of companies they support.
-So, from that perspective, becoming a Zero Waste company can help you build trust with customers, trading partners, and local communities.
+Customers increasingly want to see tangible proof of environmentally responsible operation of businesses they support.
+Becoming a Zero Waste company can help you build trust with customers, trading partners, and local communities.

-Competitive implications may also surface if your major competitors have already achieved Zero Landfill, Also related to competitive advantage, eliminating waste production in your operation can improve the material flow and lower costs in your business, a core consideration in modern manufacturing approaches such as Lean Manufacturing.
-Thus, avoiding and eliminating waste can help the bottom line of your business in many different ways.
+You may also be interested in achieving Zero Landfill to keep pace with competitors.
+Also related to competitive advantage, eliminating waste production in your operation can improve the material flow and lower costs in your business--critical to strategies such as Lean Manufacturing.
+Thus, avoiding and eliminating waste can help the bottom line of your business in several ways.

 Steps to Achieve Zero Waste